SomeGTAVCCodes/GTA-Vice-City-PS2/Read-PACC.txt.md

 [Super Vehicles: Vehicle handling]		// definately do this!
 * modify "Handling.cfg"
 * Use the INFERNUS as reference, set (Y) to 0.00, and increase the vehicle mass to the same as the RHINO tank.

+[Unique Vehicles: Vehicle handling]
+* See the Garge Editor, and the Clone & Inherit methods.
+* Using .pnach cheats.

 [Vehicle colours]						// optional,  not required if using garage editor
 * modify the .dat file